jannahastings/mental-functioning-ontology/README.md

 # Related Projects

-The Emotion Ontology is a fully contained domain specialisation of the Mental Functioning Ontology for the domain of emotions and affective phenomena.
+The Emotion Ontology (MFO-EM) is a fully contained domain specialisation of the Mental Functioning Ontology for the domain of emotions and affective phenomena.